The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 I zoomed in on the information sign - do you see all the bullet holes which make it difficult to see some of the names :(

-The location of Ölkelduhnúkur and Ölkelduháls on Map.is
+The location of Ölkelduhnúkur and Ölkelduháls on Map.is.

-Here is a map of the Hengill area so that you can see this area without bullet holes.
+Here is a map of the Hengill area so you can see this area without bullet holes.

 A colourful Hike through the Nesjalaugar and Köldulaugar Geothermal Areas in SW-Iceland